April 2014- Update concerning PATH

 ACTIVITIES IN SUPPORT OF PATH’S AIMS AND OBJECTIVES

-PATH holds an annual conference in June each year.
 The conference brings together educators and employers from the UK and abroad and provides a fantastic networking forum as well as an opportunity for discussing good practice in work placement.
+From 2015 the conference will be integrated with the CHME Research Conference in Manchester.

 Past conference themes have addressed topical issues such as: